taggedzi/python-design-pattern-rag/docs/structural_facade.md

 print(editor.open_and_read("file.txt"))
 ```

-This approach simplifies how a developer interacts with the system, hiding unnecessary details.
+The client code only deals with `TextEditorFacade`, not the individual components, making it easier to use and maintain.

 ## Learn More

-For the full Python implementation, visit:
+See the full Python implementation here:
 [Facade Pattern on GitHub](https://github.com/taggedzi/python-design-pattern-rag/blob/main/patterns/structural/facade.py)